Discover it® Balance Transfer review: The most rewarding balance transfer card available

 How much are the rewards worth?

 Like with other cash back programs, your Discover rewards are worth 1 cent per percentage point of the cash back rate.
-That means you’ll pocket more cents per dollar spent on bonus category purchases and 1 cent per dollar on all other purchases.
+That means you’ll pocket 5 cents per dollar spent on bonus category purchases and 1 cent per dollar on all other purchases.
+Earn 5 percent cash back after activation on rotating categories each quarter (up to $1,500 in quarterly purchases, then 1 percent)

 Other cardholder perks

-No-annual-fee cards usually dial back on extra benefits—except for Chase credit cards—but Discover cards are bare-bones even by those standards.
-Instead, Discover trims the fat in order to focus on value through low costs, account protections and top-notch customer service.
+No-annual-fee cards usually dial back on extra benefits — except for Chase credit cards — but Discover cards are bare-bones even by those standards.
+Instead, Discover trims the fat in order to focus on value through low costs, account protection and top-notch customer service.

 On top of standard security features, like $0 fraud liability for unauthorized purchases and account alerts, Discover’s free Identity Alerts program is a credit monitoring service that scours the dark web for your personal information and Social Security number, and immediately notifies you if your data has been compromised or if there are any fishy changes to your Experian credit report.

-That’s pretty comprehensive coverage for a free issuer-based service, which pairs nicely with Discover’s Freeze it in-app feature.
+That’s pretty comprehensive coverage for a free issuer-based service, which pairs nicely with Discover’s Freeze it® in-app feature.
 Freeze it allows you control to freeze and reactivate your credit card account whenever and for however long you’d like.
-This lets you act quickly to prevent any new purchases, cash advances and balance transfers without having to call and work it out with the issuer.
+This lets you act quickly to prevent any new purchases, cash advances and balance transfers without having to call the issuer.

 Award-winning customer service

 Discover’s customer service provides helpful free overnight shipping to replace lost cards, free FICO score access, a year-end spending summary and a recurring charges dashboard, but it’s notable for having 100 percent U.S.-based, 24/7 customer service that consistently ranks above other national issuers.
 In fact, Discover just ranked second in the recent 2021 J.D.
-Power U.S. Credit Card Satisfaction Study—behind American Express by just one point on a 1,000-point scale (837 versus 838).
-Many customers may find their credit card issuers hard to deal with, but Discover has supported its reputation by obtaining the J.D.
+Power U.S. Credit Card Satisfaction Study — behind American Express by just one point on a 1,000-point scale (837 versus 838).
+Discover has obtained the J.D.
 Power customer satisfaction survey’s top rank for five of the past seven years.

-The card’s 18-month 0 percent intro balance transfer APR is longer than any other Discover card’s, and it’s one of the longest zero-interest periods you’ll find among many reward cards with zero-interest periods (11.99 percent to 22.99 percent variable APR thereafter).
-You’ll face a 3 percent intro balance transfer fee (up to 5 percent on future transfers, see terms), but that’s a standard rate to expect.
+The card’s 18-month 0 percent intro balance transfer APR is longer than any other Discover card’s, and it’s one of the longest zero-interest periods you’ll find among many reward cards with zero-interest periods (14.99 percent to 25.99 percent variable APR thereafter).
+You’ll face a 3 percent intro balance transfer fee (up to 5 percent on future transfers, see terms), which is a standard rate.

 The big drawback is that the Discover it Balance Transfer card’s six-month 0 percent intro APR period for purchases is much shorter than the one it offers for balance transfers.
-While many balance transfer cards have matching purchase and balance transfer intro APR offers, a shorter purchase intro APR isn’t too big of a deal since it’s the same length as before the card’s relaunch and the 11.99 percent to 22.99 percent (variable) ongoing APR makes up for it.
-In fact, 11.99 percent is lower than you could get with most balance transfer cards and is far below the current average interest rate.
+While many balance transfer cards have matching purchase and balance transfer intro APR offers, a shorter purchase intro APR isn’t a shock since it’s the same length the card has consistently offered in the past and the 14.99 percent to 25.99 percent (variable) ongoing APR makes up for it.
+In fact, 14.99 percent is lower than you could get with most balance transfer cards and is far below the current average interest rate.

-Although the Discover it Balance Transfer has a leg up over many rewards cards with intro APR periods—plus a vast number of balance transfer-oriented cards when it comes to ongoing value—its intro APR lengths may not give you as much breathing room as other cards’ offers may.
-For example, the newly launched Wells Fargo Reflect℠ Card can shield both your purchases and balance transfers for up to 21 months (then a 12.99 percent to 24.99 percent variable APR), extended from its base 18 months if you continue making minimum payments on time throughout that offer.
+Although the Discover it Balance Transfer has a leg up over many rewards cards with intro APR periods — plus a vast number of balance transfer-oriented cards when it comes to ongoing value — its intro APR lengths may not give you as much breathing room as other cards’ offers may.

 Deciding against a card with rewards, a lower interest rate and an upfront first-year cash back offer for another card solely focused on zero-interest may be wiser if you’ll treat your balance transfer card as a temporary steppingstone to clear your card debt.
 However, the Discover it Balance Transfer and these alternative cards could be better all-around picks if you’d rather have more long-term utility from your next balance transfer card.